Idaho Court Records

 Who can Access Civil Court Records in the State of Idaho?

-In accordance with the Idaho Public Records Act (Section 74–102), all civil court records are presumed to be public unless otherwise defined by statute or court rule.
+According to the Idaho Public Records Act (Section 74–102), all civil court records are presumed to be public unless otherwise defined by statute or court rule.
 The rule allows members of the public to view, inspect, and collect copies of civil records maintained by the state’s courts in varying capacities.
 However, some records are rendered confidential and as such, excluded from public scrutiny.
 Civil court records are generated and managed in the specific judicial district court or magistrate court where the case was handled.
 The clerk of the court serves as the official record personnel responsible for keeping and disseminating copies of court records upon request by interested parties.

 What Information is Contained in an Idaho Civil Court Record?